 What is the current state of play?

-Italy are guaranteed a top-two place, and if Borussia Dortmund beat Paris Saint-Germain on Wednesday in the first leg of their Champions League semi-final then Germany will secure the other spot for next season.
+Italy were already guaranteed a top-two place at the start of this week, and after Borussia Dortmund beat Paris Saint-Germain 1-0 on Wednesday in the first leg of their Champions League semi-final, Germany secured the other spot for next season.